 Trakai for Gourmands!

-The history of Trakai Region is characterized by its impressive landscape and the diversity of people of various nationalities who have been living peacefully together for many centuries.
+The history of the Trakai Region is characterized by its impressive landscape and the diversity of people of various nationalities who have been living peacefully together for many centuries.
 Since the times of the Grand Duke of Lithuania Vytautas (14th-15th centuries), people of many nationalities (Karaites, Tatars and others) moved to Trakai following the Duke’s invitation.
 The town blossomed in new cultural traditions, crafts and national dishes.

-Besides kybyn Karaims makes some other well-known dishes such as a various filling pie kiubete, whose name in the Karaim language means the warrior’s shield.
-Both – the dish and the name – came from the ancient times, then Karaims were a warlike nation.
+Besides kybyn Karaims make some other well-known dishes such as a various filling pie kiubete, whose name in the Karaim language means the warrior’s shield.
+Both – the dish and the name – came from ancient times, the Karaims were a warlike nation.
 On the other hand, kiubete is a symbol of concord and unity – cut in equal pieces it was apportioned among the whole family.
 It is baked with a variety of fillings, including lamb, beef or chicken.
 The meat is chopped into small pieces and seasoned with finely chopped onions, and other additives such as rice, beans and potatoes are added.
 Kiubete is always served hot — steaming and inviting with its delicious aroma.
-It is a bringer of joy and success, and turns the day into a festival.
+It is a bringer of joy and success and turns the day into a festival.

-In Trakai you can try traditional Lithuanian dishes as well.
+In Trakai, you can try traditional Lithuanian dishes as well.
 One of the country’s most recognisable dishes is – cepelinai, large potato dumplings usually stuffed with meat or cottage cheese.
-There are many forms of popular pancakes: samogitian pancakes (žemaičių blynai) filled with minced meat and potato pancakes (bulviniai blynai), kugelis is similar to potato pudding.
+There are many forms of popular pancakes: Samogitian pancakes (žemaičių blynai) filled with minced meat and potato pancakes (bulviniai blynai), kugelis is similar to potato pudding.

 Explore your love of food!